kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 ## Updating a Deployment

-**Note:** A Deployment's rollout is triggered if and only if the Deployment's pod template (that is, `.spec.template`) is changed, for example if the labels or container images of the templaet are updated.
+**Note:** A Deployment's rollout is triggered if and only if the Deployment's pod template (that is, `.spec.template`) is changed, for example if the labels or container images of the template are updated.
 Other updates, such as scaling the Deployment, do not trigger a rollout.

 Suppose that we now want to update the nginx Pods to use the `nginx:1.9.1` image instead of the `nginx:1.7.9` image.